-The Purple is about 10 inches thick and stacked three layers high.
-It's technically abecause it contains two complete different types of material (foam and Hyper-Elastic Polymer) but the original Purple has no coils in the base layer.
-If you're looking for a coil hybrid mattress, we suggest the Purple 2 Hybrid or the other top-tier Purple hybrid mattresses.
+The Purple mattress is about 10 inches thick and stacked three layers high.
+It's technically a hybrid mattress because it contains two different types of material (foam and Hyper-Elastic Polymer) but the original Purple bed has no coils in the base layer.
+If you're looking for a coil hybrid mattress, we suggest checking out the mattresses in the new Purple Premium and Luxe collections.

 To complement the stretchy polymer material, the original Purple mattress cover is also super-stretchy.
 Purple calls it its "SoftFlex" cover, and I think it's more breathable and moisture-wicking than your typical cotton or Tencel cover.
 It isn't machine washable though, so you'll have to clean any stains with warm water and a bleach-free detergent.

-Two years ago this would have been a different answer, but Purple addressed complaints about edge support by adding dense foam around the bed's sides.
+If this Purple mattress review was written two years ago, this would have been a different answer.
+But Purple addressed complaints about edge support by adding dense foam around the bed's sides.
 Now, the edges on the original Purple mattress are much more supportive if you or your partner sleep on the extreme left or right side.

 This is where the Purple mattress really stands out.
-Its grid design allows for a ton of airflow through the little air pockets, way more so than your typical memory foam, poly foam, or even.
+Its grid design allows for a ton of airflow through the little air pockets, way more so than your typical memory foam, poly foam, or even latex foam mattress.
 It doesn't have any advanced cooling technology within the layers, but the Purple Grid itself is an extremely breathable material by design.
 I'd even go as far as saying it's one of the best mattresses for temperature regulation.

-Your body weight and the position you sleep in should help you decide on your best suited mattress option.
-It's like the kind gas you put into your car; they'll all technically get the job done, but the type that accommodates you most will be more beneficial in the long run.
+Your body weight and the position you sleep in should help you decide on your best mattress option.
+It's like the kind of gas you put in your car.
+They'll all technically get the job done, but the type that accommodates you most will be more beneficial in the long run.

 It primarily comes down to back, side, stomach sleeper and combination sleeper, unless you're doing some Cirque du Soleil in your sleep.
-Considering the original Purple bed falls around a medium, or 5 on the scale, I think it's suitable for all.
-It's firm enough for a back or , but also perfectly pressure-relieving for most .
+Considering the original Purple mattress falls around a medium, or 5 on the scale, I think it's suitable for all sleeping positions.
+It's firm enough for a back or stomach sleeper, but also perfectly pressure-relieving for most side sleepers.

 My only caveat would be lightweight side sleepers under 145 pounds.
-In that case, I suggest alike a Layla, because it offers more pressure relief around your hips and shoulders.
+In that case, I suggest a softer mattress like a Layla mattress, because it offers more pressure relief around your hips and shoulders.

 Someone who's 95 pounds will perceive a mattress differently than a 200-pound individual.
 In general, the more you weigh, the softer a mattress is going to feel.
 For lightweight sleepers, the effect is opposite.
 I also think beds without coils are best for people under 230 pounds, because they aren't quite as supportive or durable.

 With that being said, I recommend the original Purple mattress to lightweight to moderately sized individuals.
-If you're awho weighs over 230 pounds and really want to buy a Purple, they offer three different hybrid mattresses that'll give you your money's worth.
+If you're a plus-sized sleeper who weighs over 230 pounds and really want to buy a Purple, they have hybrid mattresses in their Premium and Luxe collections that'll give you your money's worth.